ideiascasa/Controle-de-Equipamentos/src/lib/db/schema.md

 # Database Schema (Mermaid)

-> This document mirrors; Update this file whenever the TypeScript schema changes!
+> This document has mirrors; Update this file whenever the TypeScript schema changes!
+> As an AI, does not loop on these files.
+> Read all files and stop to recursive search.

 - src/lib/db/schema.ts (original)
 - src/lib/db/schema.md (mirror)